chef-boneyard/chef-rfc/rfc100-resource-lifecycle.md

 Resources in proposed state are being evaluated to identify if a resource is appropriate and necessary within the chef-client.
 A resource could be in this state whether it's a popular widely used resource in a community cookbook or a gap in common infrastructure element.

-Users may propose new resources for inclusion in the chef-client by filing a resource proposal issue in the Chef GitHub repository.
-The chef-client maintainers will work with the user proposing the new resource to fully document the needs and the proposed design.
-Upon approval from two core maintainers the proposal will be marked `Approved for Development`

 ### Development

 Resources in development state are in active development.
-The value of adding the resource is understood.
-The number of impacted users has been estimated.
+The value of adding the resource is understood and the design for the resource has been approved.

 ### Supported